check-spelling-sandbox/Azure-Sentinel/Watchlists/NOBELIUM-TI/readme.md

 To deploy, users will need:
 1. An Azure Subscription.
 2. An Azure Sentinel workspace and instance.
-3. A user that has Azure Sentinel Contirbutor permissions on the Resource Group that Azure Sentinel is located in.
+3. A user that has Azure Sentinel Contributor permissions on the Resource Group that Azure Sentinel is located in.

 ## **Deployment Process**
 ## Option 1